OSInside/cloud-builder/doc/source/infrastructure_setup.rst

    * A git repo with the package sources.
      There is the `cloud-builder-packages <https://github.com/OSInside/cloud-builder-packages>`__
      example repo
    * A Kafka message broker.
-I will focus on
-     `Amzon MSK <https://docs.aws.amazon.com/msk/latest/developerguide/before-you-begin.html>`__
+The focus will be on `Amzon MSK <https://docs.aws.amazon.com/msk/latest/developerguide/before-you-begin.html>`__
    * A runner instance.

-   As the idea of {CB} is to come up with a scalable system that is configurable to the needs of the user, most of the services are options on top of the minimal infrastructure.
+   As the idea of {CB} is to come up with a scalable system that is configurable to the needs of the user, most of the services are optional on top of the minimal infrastructure.

-   In the next chapters I will describe the setup such that you get {CB} running quickly.

 Learn how to setup the git package source repository :ref:`git-package-source-setup`